What is pertussis (whooping cough) and why is it so dangerous for babies?

 Is it safe to get the Tdap vaccine while I am pregnant?
 Can it hurt my baby?

-The Tdap vaccine is recommended for pregnant women.
+The Tdap vaccine is recommended for pregnant women, during every pregnancy.
 There is no evidence that the vaccine is harmful

 to the mom or the baby.